balancer/docs/docs/concepts/governance/multisig.md

 Balancer V2 contracts, on the other hand, do allow for some tweaking of core protocol parameters, for instance, in turning on protocol fees.
 As a placeholder for a future on-chain DAO, such limited admin powers has been initially granted to a Multisig.

 Balancer strives to continue to automate operations and governance execution.
 While the eventual goal is still to move the entire governance and execution on-chain, the current Multisigs have proven themselves as reliable executors of the wishes of veBAL voters.
-In the long run, BAL holders are expected to retire the Multisigners in favor of a full-fledged Balancer DAO.
+In the long run, BAL holders are expected to retire the Multisig in favor of a full-fledged Balancer DAO.

 ## Current state of Multisig Operations